 Design acceptance occurs at the end of the initial design phase when preliminary plans are approximately 30-60% complete, depending on project complexity and the LPA’s design processes.
 The Design Acceptance Package review allows all project disciplines to review the design for balance of context with standards and policies.

-It is the primary opportunity for both technical and non-technical stakeholders to review design elements according to their specific interest.
+It is the primary opportunity for both technical and non-technical collaborators to review design elements according to their specific interest.
 All anticipated design exceptions should be identified and draft design exceptions included with the Design Acceptance Package.

 By the time the Design Acceptance Package is complete, curb ramp design should be sufficiently developed to identify whether any additional right-of-way is needed to design and construct compliant curb ramps and any pedestrian signals to meet ADA accessibility standards.

 All design exceptions for work on or along the state highway, including curb ramp-related exceptions, must complete the review and approval process before PS&E submittal can be approved.
 It is important to allow sufficient time for ODOT’s review and approval process (typically, two to four-weeks) for work on or along the state highway.
+Due to the review process, design exceptions for work on or along the state highway should be submitted to ODOT by design acceptance.

 The items listed below are normally included in the Design Acceptance Package: